MiSTer-devel/PSX_MiSTer/README.md

 You can hide these messages with an OSD option, by default they are on.

 List of Errors:
-- E2     - CPU exception
+- E2     - CPU exception(only relevant if game shows issues)
 - E3..E6 - GPU hangs (e.g. corrupt display list)
 - E7     - CPU2VRAM with mask-AND enabled
 - E8     - DMA chopping enabled